ak-ironix/ak-ironix/README.md

 - 🔭 I have worked on **NodeJs and ExpressJs**

-- 🌱 I’m currently learning more about **ExpressJs, MongoDB and libp2p**
+- 🌱 I’m currently learning more about **ExpressJs, React and Security**

 - 📄 Interested in Computer Networking and making existing solutions scalable for the masses